varisha-025/fake-news-app/README.md

 [Demo Link](https://newsdetectionapp.herokuapp.com/)

 This website is an ML model created using Sklearn and NLP, integrated with Django, hosted on Heroku.
 It predicts whether the given news headline or news URL is fake or not.
-The dataset we used is the one available in kaggle with some Asian news web scraped from the internet using trafilatura library.
+The dataset we used is the one available in kaggle with some Asian news web scraped from the internet using the trafilatura library.

 [Final dataset link](https://drive.google.com/file/d/1ifXihj-jnWlZkVx-ZnLF8L2ETLaqSjyZ/view?usp=sharing)